VIEW BY TOPIC

 The only way to do this is to commit to a strict schedule.
 Once you understand your work style and concentration patterns, you can allocate periods of the day to specific tasks.
 This includes personal and leisure time – schedule it, and stick to it.

-Schedule time for: list-creation + prioritization, email messages, telephone messages, internal meetings, client meetings, meeting preparation, “me-time”, family time, recreation + fitness, daily business tasks, and blocks for focused work.
+Doing a time management by creating a schedule time for list-creation + prioritization, email messages, telephone messages, internal meetings, client meetings, meeting preparation, “me-time”, family time, recreation + fitness, daily business tasks, and blocks for focused work.

 6. Make Decisions